sopra-fs23-group-05/Client/README.md

 * [Twitter API](https://developer.twitter.com/en/docs/twitter-api) to share the result.
 * [Taboo API](https://github.com/Kovah/Taboo-Data) to get the card data.
 * Axios API to make API calls to our server.

+## High-Level Components
+The client application consists of several high-level components
+* The [Lobby-Page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/LobbyPage.js) component is responsible for managing the overall lobby functionality.
+It serves as the main entry point for users, providing them with essential lobby details such as the Access Code.
+On the lobby page, users can join a team and navigate to other pages, such as the [Settings-Page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Settings.js) or the [Invite-Page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Invite.js).
+ The lobby page also enables the Lobby-Leader to initiate the game.
+* The [Settings-Page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Settings.js) component handles the configuration and customization of the game settings.
+ The Lobby-Leader can view and modify various settings details, such as the number of rounds or the time allocated per round.
+Additionally, he can choose from multiple categories for the card deck.
+* The [Game-Page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Game.js) component is the core component responsible for managing the game itself. it displays crucial game details, including the current score and timer.
+Also, it presents the card with its taboo words and enables communication through the chat feature.
+Upon completion of a turn, the game page navigates the users to the [Pregame-Page](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/PreGame.js) to prepare for the next turn.
+Once all rounds are played, the game page directs users to the [Endscreen](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Endscreen.js) when the all rounds are played.
+* The [Endscreen](https://github.com/sopra-fs23-group-05/Client/blob/main/src/components/views/Endscreen.js) component provides users with a summary of the game's outcome.
+It displays the number of rounds played and showcases the final team scores, declaring the winner-team.
+ Additionally, the endgame page presents a ranking of player scores, highlighting the best player of the game.
+Players have the option to share the game results on Twitter.

 ## Illustrations